-Only when the sanity checks have been passed the settlement manager can continue the validations.
+Only when the sanity checks have been passed the Clearance Manager can continue the validations.
 The validations verify that certain business rules have been followed when the request has been generated:

 - Does the clearance request originate from carrier who is recognized as Settlement with Orders capable carrier?

 - Is the Payer or the Payee in the Clearance the party that originated this clearance.
 The originator of the Clearance creates the Clearance ID, which includes identifier for the originator.
 This identifier must match the identifier of either the Payer or the Payee.

 - Is the clearance request for seller who is certified to work with Settlement with Order standard

 - Are the carrier and the seller in agreement to process Settlement with Order transactions

 - Is the payment method (described in the Payment Brand Code) acceptable for the Settlement with Order process?

 - Has request for clearance with the same Clearance ID been successfully processed already